MilaRut/cssBayan/readme.md

 Study task for Rolling Scopes School, stage1

-Accordion component is made purely with HTML and CSS, no Javascript needed.
+Accordion component is made purely with HTML and CSS, no Javascript used.

 https://milarut.github.io/cssBayan/